hotrooibos/mdCMS/README.md

-# mdCMS is a CMS where articles are written in Markdown
+# mdCMS
-A work in progress personal content managing system build on top of Flask and Python.
+A simple content managing system built in Python.
-No admin panel, no database, simple setup : tweak constants.py, run, write Markdown articles and place them in the "MD_PATH".
+No admin panel, no database, simple setup :
+1) tweak constants.py
+2) run with Gunicorn
+3) write some articles in Markdown .md files, and place them in the "MD_PATH"

+Voilà, posts are published.

 ## Prerequisites
 - A running server with root access, eventually a front web server like Nginx